UPDATED: MAY 2019

 The first ship sailed from there in 1706 (with the participation of Peter I himself, who was an expert in shipbuilding).
-Now the place is completely rebuilt, and it has a gilded spire with a little ship on the end.
+Now the place is completely rebuilt and it has a gilded spire with a little ship on the end.

-9. See peculiarities in Kunstkamera museum
+9. See some peculiarities at the Kunstkamera Museum

-Kunstkamera (or officially the Museum of Anthropology and Ethnography) is the first ever museum in Russia and one of the oldest in the world.
+Kunstkamera (or, officially, the Museum of Anthropology and Ethnography) was the very first museum in Russia and is one of the oldest in the world.
+The museum was founded, you guessed it, by Peter the Great.

-Back in those times, human or animal malformations of any sort were treated as black magic, the devil’s creation.
-People were scared of them.
-So what did the Tsar do?
-He sought to educate people and fight those superstitions.
-He gave a prize to anybody who would contribute to his museum of peculiarities – a deer with two heads, an unborn baby with a huge head – every kind of abnormality was welcomed there.
+So what did the Tsar (Peter the Great) do?
+He sought to educate people and fight against those superstitions.
+He gave a prize to anybody who would contribute to his museum of peculiarities – a deer with two heads, a baby with a huge head – every kind of abnormality was welcomed there!

 10. See the maquettes of Russia and St. Pete